COMPLEXLICENSING EXPERTS

 Gaming-Related Vendor

-Software providers, platform operators, technology vendors, gaming equipment suppliers, payment solution providers
+Suppliers of gaming products or services: software providers, platform operators, technology vendors, equipment suppliers, and payment solution providers.

 Key Person — Corporate

-Controllers, affiliates, management service providers, and any entity the GCGRA determines holds decision-making roles
+Entities in the ownership or control structure: controllers, affiliates, management service providers, and any entity the GCGRA determines holds decision-making roles.

 Key Person — Individual